Where Do You Find Motivation?

 Final Thoughts

+Some days, you’ll feel fired up.
+Other days, you’ll have to light the fire yourself.
+And that’s okay.
 Just don’t let a moment of comfort steal the progress you've worked so hard for.
 Run through it.
 Push through it.
 Because what’s on the other side is always worth it.

 So… where do *you* find your motivation?